 Keep in mind that the following information relates to dimensional wood stock, both hardwoods, and softwoods.
 Plywood and other manufactured wood stocks are less susceptible to moisture-related movement.

 When it is still alive as part of a tree trunk, wood is basically a series of thin tubes that circulate sap & fluids from the roots of the tree to the upper branches.
-As we discussed in our article on Heartwood and Sapwood, stock found closer to the outer portions of the trunk are more active and pass more sap than the heartwood found closer to the center of the trunk.
+Stock found closer to the outer portions of the trunk are more active and pass more sap than the heartwood found closer to the center of the trunk.

 Your woodworking projects will react accordingly.
 Projects built from heartwood are going to be far less susceptible to shrinking and swelling than projects made from sapwood, as the heartwood is less likely to retain moisture.